 Would you look at this ooey, gooey, cheesy goodness?
 It’s like heaven in a dish!
 Holy cow, serve this to your guests and they’re going to invite themselves over regularly!

 I did a practice run of my Easter menu last Sunday and think the macaroni and cheese will compliment my Coca-Cola glazed ham and oven roasted brussel sprouts perfectly.
 I also made an apple, broccoli, and horseradish slaw and my 4 step creamy pistachio and coconut cake for dessert.
 My family cleared their plates and asked for seconds; I guess that’s a good sign!

 By no means does this macaroni and cheese have to be served for Easter!
-It’s a perfect side dish for a summer BBQ with a grilled steak or a vegetarian’s delight when served with this infamous apple and blue cheese salad.
+It’s a perfect side dish for a summer BBQ with 3 Ingredient Tangy Marinated Chicken or a vegetarian’s delight when served with this infamous Apple and Blue Cheese Salad.
 By the way, the macaroni and cheese is a real treat to take to a new mommy.
-I have had several friends give birth in the last couple of months and many of them ask for comfort food that is easy to heat and reheat.
-I hope this recipe can make it’s debut in your home soon!
-Happy Cooking, ya’ll!
+I have had several friends give birth in the last couple of months and many of them ask for comfort food that are easy to heat and reheat.
+I hope this recipe can make its debut in your home soon!
+Happy Cooking, y’all!

 - 1 box elbow noodles cooked (16 oz package)

 - 16 oz reduced fat Velveeta cheese, cubed

 - 2 cups 2% cottage cheese